Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Experiments

-\emph{Traffic Speed Data:} The traffic speed data is calculated based on historical bus trajectories derived from bus arrival data \footnote{https://www.mytransport.sg/content/mytransport/home/dataMall.html} (which contains the bus locations of each bus service at each minute).
+\emph{Traffic Speed Data--Singapore:} The traffic speed data is calculated based on historical bus trajectories derived from bus arrival data \footnote{https://www.mytransport.sg/content/mytransport/home/dataMall.html} (which contains the bus locations of each bus service at each minute).
+All the bus locations of the same bus trip form a bus trajectory.
 Each point of a trajectory contains the GPS location of the bus and the corresponding timestamp.
-We apply map-matching to project trajectories to road network for calculating the traffic speed of corresponding road segments.
-In practice, different road segments have significant different frequency of bus passing.
+We apply map-matching to project trajectories to road network for calculating the traffic speed of corresponding road segments. { Due to many factors such as device errors and network issues, there exist many missing values in the raw dataset.
+To mitigate this problem, we first fill up the missing values using spline interpolation \cite{mckinley1998cubic}.
+Then, we remove the speed values that exceed the speed limits of the road segments. } In practice, different road segments have significantly different frequencies of bus passing.
 The time interval between consecutive buses ranges from 1 minute to 20 minutes.
-As such, different road segments have different sampling rate.
+As such, different road segments have different sampling rates.
 The data frequency for a road segment is set based on the frequency of the bus services that traverse the road.
 For example, if bus 179 traverses road $r_i$ and its average time interval between consecutive bus arrivals is 7 minutes, then we calculate a traffic speed value in every 7 minutes for road $r_i$.
 If there are multiple bus services that cover the same road segment, the average time interval of all bus services is used.
-Fig. \ref{road_frequency} showw the distribution of bus passing frequency of all road segments.
+Figure \ref{road_frequency} shows the distribution of bus passing frequency of all road segments.
 Bus traffic data from Aug.
 01 to Nov.
-30, 2018 are used in our experiment.
+30, 2018, are used in our experiment.
 Traffic data on the first 91 days are used as the training set, and the remaining are used as the testing set.
 For the target road segment and all its 1-h hop neighbors, we consider traffic data of the past 1 hour, i.e., for a neighbor $r_j$ with time interval $T_j$, the past $60/T_j$ time intervals will be fed into the HSC model.

+{ \emph{Traffic Speed Data--Beijing:} The traffic speed data (Q-Traffic) is also obtained from \cite{liao2018deep}\footnote{https://github.com/JingqingZ/BaiduTraffic}.
+The time interval is 15 minutes for all road segments, the studied period from Apr.
+01 to May.
+31 2017.
+Traffic data on the first 45 days are used as training set, and the remaining are used as the testing set. }